mrigankpawagi/Bloggly/README.md

 I did a bit of research on the Drupal Module And Theme directory, and searched modules by various keywords to decide which modules and themes I had to Include.

+### The Development Process

+1. Created the basic `.profile`, `.info.yml` and `.install` files.
+2. Secondly, once I knew which modules I had to use, I downloaded the assets of the modules which were not included with the core, and put them in the `/modules` directory.
+3. The _Slick_ module gave a bit of problem since it needed some dependencies like _Slick_ and _bLazy_ which I put in the `/libraries` directory.
+4. I downloaded the _Nexus_ theme and put it in the `/themes` directory.
+5. At each step, I used _Pantheon_ for testing.
+I used `SFTP` to upload the profile after every change and then check the working.

 ## Modules

 * metatag